 Creating an Account

-1. On the library's Mango Languages homepage, click on Create one (see red arrow below).
+1. On the library's Mango Languages homepage, click on Sign Up

-2. Complete the three required fields (name, email address, and password).
-Then click on the orange Sign Upbutton to submit your request.
+2. Complete the required fields (email address, and password).
+Then click on the Sign Up button to submit your request.
 If you have already created your Mango account, click on log in.